The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn more.

 Documentary Relations of the Southwest is an index from the Arizona State Museum.
 It provides research tools and finding aids to the written record that began with the arrival of Spanish explorers to the Southwest in the 1530s.

 Afghanistan Digital Collections has materials on Afghanistan history, culture, and development during the Jihad period.
-Developed in partnership with the Afghanistan Center at Kabul University.
+Developed in partnership with the Afghanistan Center at Kabul University (ACKU).

-Technical Report Archive & Image Library includes United States government technical reports in technology and science issued prior to 1976.
+Technical Report Archive & Image Library includes U.S. government technical reports in technology and science issued prior to 1976.

 Spatial Data Explorer allows you to preview and download datasets curated and held in our spatial data repository.
 It also contains data managed by other institutions including Tufts University, University of California Berkeley, Harvard University, and the University of Wisconsin Madison.
 The Explorer is an instance of the Open Geoportal Project.